-This initiative will monitor more efficient products for consumers, such as those with higher tier ratings by ENERGY STAR[®] and the CEE.
+This initiative will monitor more efficient products for consumers, such as those with higher tier ratings by ENERGY STAR® and CEE.

-2017: To further enhance the customer experience, the Company and its rebate implementation contractor will explore opportunities to offer instant rebates using mobile technology.
+2017: To further enhance the customer experience, the Company and its rebate implementation vendor will explore opportunities to offer instant rebates using mobile technology.